pospisilboh/Memgraph/Forename/README.md

 - http://127.0.0.1:5000/get-forename-rule?id=
 - http://127.0.0.1:5000/get-forenames-rules

-> Parameter `componentId` is unique identificator of cluster.
+> Parameter `componentId` is a unique identificator of cluster.

-> Parameter `id` is unique identificator of node.
+> Parameter `id` is a unique identificator of node.

-> Parameter `rid` is unique identificator of edge.
+> Parameter `rid` is a unique identificator of edge.

-> By the service http://127.0.0.1:5000/set-forename-rule?rid= is possible to create rule in the database.
+> With  http://127.0.0.1:5000/set-forename-rule?rid= service, it is possible to create a repair rule definition in the database.

 ### IBM Cloud Foundry
-As an industry-standard platform as a service (PaaS), Cloud Foundry ensures the fastest, easiest, and most reliable deployment of cloud-native applications and it is a reason why we deploy our Flask application server to IBM Cloud Foundry.
+As an industry-standard platform and a service (PaaS), Cloud Foundry ensures the fastest, easiest, and most reliable deployment of cloud-native applications, and it is the reason why we can deploy our Flask application server to IBM Cloud Foundry.
 Description of how to deploy the Python Flask application on the IBM cloud foundry environment is [here](https://github.com/pospisilboh/Memgraph/blob/master/Forename/ForenameServer/README.md).

 Available services are:
 - https://foremame-balanced-nyala-wk.eu-gb.mybluemix.net/get-cluster-recommendation?componentId=